-I decided to make the girls little red riding hood capes for Halloween this year since I had some fleece I'd purchased a while back in a remnants sale.
+I decided to make the girls little red riding hood capes for Halloween this year since I had some fleece on hand that I'd purchased a while back.
 Claire eagerly agreed she would be 'twins' with Maddy and after I had already made them she decided to be Cinderella.
 Good thing she has daddy wrapped around her little finger and he agreed to buy her another costume.
 Here are my little red riding hoods at one of the activities we went to last week before she changed her mind.

 - Red Fleece (I think I used about 3 yards total to make both)